Hired armed cutter King George: Second hired armed cutter King George

 The second King George may well have been the same vessel.
 She was of 133 61/94 tons (bm), and mounted twelve 12-pounder carronades.
 She served from 22 November 1799 until 23 October 1801.
 On 16 February 1800 King George recaptured the brig Perth.

 On 28 January 1801, while under the command of Lieutenant William Isaac Pearce, she captured the French privateer Flibustier in the Downs station.
 Flibustier was two days out of Dunkirk, had made no captures, and carried a crew of 16, armed with muskets and pistols.
 Prize money resulting from the capture of Flibustier was due to be paid on 18 April 1803.

 Earlier that month, King George had detained the Vrow Jesina, Diericke, master, which had been sailing from Hambro to Liverpool.
 Vrow Jesina was lost off Dover, but part of her cargo was saved.

-In late 1801 King George, under the command of a Mr. Yawkins (William Yawkins), served under Nelson at Nelson's failed attack on Boulogne.efn|In 1797 Yawkins had served with Nelson, who knew him personally, at Cadiz.
+In late 1801 King George, under the command of a Mr. Yawkins (William Yawkins), served under Nelson at Nelson's failed attack on Boulogne.
+(Note: In 1797 Yawkins had served with Nelson, who knew him personally, at Cadiz.)
 On 25 August Nelson came aboard King George to conduct a reconnaissance of the French fleet.
 In October Nelson gave Lieutenant William Fitzwilliam Owen of the fire ship command over the King George as well, with secret instructions to launch a burning Nancy at the French fleet.
 The fire attack did not occur and Nancy was sold in December.